y-alzahrani/data-visualization-of-football-player-prices/README.md

 3. 2022-2023 Football Player Stats: CSV file that contains the previous season’s (2022/23) statistics on players in the Big Five European leagues.
 These are the Premier League in England, La Liga in Spain, Serie A in Italy, Bundesliga in Germany, and Ligue 1 in France.

-The Python code involves cleaning the data into a presentable format for data visualization.
+The Python code involves cleaning the data into an appropriate format for data visualization.

 ## Results